 Yes No Unsure Do you exercise your search plan regularly?
-Do you carry out a sectorised, systematic and thorough search of your cinema or theatre as a part of routine housekeeping and in response to a specific incident?
-Does your search plan have a written checklist - signed by the searching officer as complete for the information of the security manager?
-Does your search plan include toilets, lifts, back of house corridors, car parks and service areas?
-Have you considered a vehicle search regime at goods/service entrances that is flexible and can be tailored to a change in threat or response level?
+Do you carry out a sectorised, systematic and thorough search of your aerodrome as a part of routine housekeeping and in response to a specific incident?
+Does your search plan have a written checklist - signed by the searching officer as complete for the information of the aerodrome operations or security manager?
+Does your search plan include toilets, any lifts, corridors, car parks and service areas?
+Have you considered a vehicle search regime that is flexible and can be tailored to a change in threat or response level?
 Do you conduct random overt searches of vehicles as a visual deterrent?
-Do concessionaires, sub-contractors and other service providers operating within the cinema or theatre have their own search procedure with notification to inform management when complete?
+Do concessionaires, sub-contractors and other service providers operating within the aerodrome have their own search procedure with notification to inform management when complete?
 Do you make use of your website/publications to inform contractors, visitors, of your searching policies as well as crime prevention and counter terrorism messages?
 Do you have a policy to refuse entry to any vehicle whose driver refuses a search request?
 Are your searching staff trained and properly briefed on their powers and what they are searching for?
 Are staff trained to deal effectively with unidentified packages found on the premises?
 Do you have sufficient staff to search effectively?
 Do you search your evacuation routes and assembly areas before they are utilised?